 The Yost House - 1898

-The Catherine V. Yost Museum is a living museum which is open to the public on special days or by appointment.
-The house was built in 1898 and is remarkable for its nearly unchanged interior decorations.
+The Catherine V. Yost Museum is open to the public on special days or by appointment.
+The house was built in 1898 and was home to the same family for nearly 100 years.
+The house is remarkable for its nearly unchanged interior decorations.

 Historic Homes Located Throughout the City